fhd/gwtetris/README.md

 modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This is a port of [Jetris](http://github.com/fhd/jetris) to GWT.
+Please note that it is still work in progress.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of